Karen Klinger

-Karen Klinger (maiden name Carpenter; August 17, 1965) is a female rower from the United States.
+Karen Klinger (née Carpenter; August 17, 1965) is a female rower from the United States.
 Klinger rowed for the Smith College crew team from 1983 until 1987.
 In 1985, she was a member of the Varsity 8 which, with the Junior Varsity and Novice 8, won three first place medals at the Valley Championships.
 In 1986, she was a member of the Varsity 8 crew that finished first at the Valley Championships.

 Klinger competed for the United States at the 1991 Pan American Games in Havana, where she was a member of the women's quad that won a gold medal.
 In 1992 Klinger participated in the Olympic trials.